 Professor Yarik Kryvoi is the Senior Fellow in International Economic Law and Director of the Investment Treaty Forum.
 Prof Kryvoi's expertise is primarily in the areas of international dispute resolution, including investor-state arbitration and international commercial arbitration, international administrative law and international public law.

-In addition to his role at the BIICL, he is an Of Counsel at Keidan Harrison, a visiting professor at a London-based university and teaches arbitration at the Chartered Institute of Arbitrators.
+In addition to his role at the BIICL, he is an Of Counsel at Keidan Harrison, a visiting professor at a London-based university and a co-director of the Arbitration Lab.
 He has several years of experience practising international dispute resolution with Freshfields Bruckhaus Deringer in London, Morgan Lewis & Bockius in Washington, DC and Baker & McKenzie in Saint Petersburg.